tylerbrewer2/show-and-tell/README.md

 	It was determined it would be a better user experience that after a user updates a profile, they should see how it is changed in the card instead of refreshing the page.

 	- Highlight user selection for the visible card
+	- Create a hover state for the user list
 	- After the user saves, show the updated changes on the user card

 4.  **ROUTES**